 Here in the U.S., long-term data show that heavy precipitation and flooding events are increasing in frequency across the continent.
 And whether you believe in manmade climate change or not, the world is warming up, putting more energy and water vapor in the atmosphere.
 The domino effect on weather patterns and climate events is bringing the battle between the natural environment and the built-environment to a fever pitch.

 Mother Nature isn’t waiting for climate change to arrive in the Midwest.
 2008 also flooded out Iowa in a massive hydrological event that lasted nearly a month.
 Even though there were no fatalities, miraculously, the phrase "Iowa's Katrina" is often used to describe the scale of the damage.
 The total cost was estimated to be $64 billion, approaching the scale of Katrina’s $108 billion cost.
 Then from 2011–2013, Iowa suffered eight Presidential Disaster Declarations, encompassing 73 counties and more than 70% of the state.

-We really haven’t moved too far from the first farmers who began the business of bending the land to their will and cultivated civilization in the process.
-We’re still just waiting for the rain to sow a good harvest, or watching for the flood.
+Humanity hasn't really moved too far from the first farmers who began the business of bending the land to their will and cultivated civilization in the process.
+Farmers are still just waiting for the rain to sow a good harvest, or watching for the flood.
 The quest for a better built environment continues.